How to Say What in French: The 7 Essential Terms

-But in French, you have to think “which” as in, “Which is your favorite film?”
+But in French, it’s technically “which,” as in, “Which is your favorite film?”

-The French word for “which” is quel, and it changes form depending on whether the noun that follows is masculine, feminine, singular or plural.
+The French word for “which” is quel.
+We understand this as “what” in English.
+Quel changes form depending on whether the noun that follows is masculine or feminine and singular or plural.

 - Masculine: Quel